gunjan272arora/VSCodeQuickstart/README.md

-# Salesforce DX Project: Account Controller
+# Salesforce DX Project: Account Controlle

+Aoex class path: VSCodeQuickstart\force-app\main\default\classes\AccountController.cls

 In this project, an Apex class is created in VS Code IDE and deployed into the Salesforce org.
 Purpose of this class is to display list of all Active Accounts present in the current org.